 You may take the entrance exam two (2) times per semester (fall, spring and summer).

 PLEASE NOTE: You may register only once in a given testing block (for example, if a testing block is on April 7th, 8th, 9th, you may not take it more than once during that testing block.)

 When will I know if I passed the exam?

 Grades will be emailed via the email address that the student registered with Pearson's My Accounting Lab.
 Students will receive the email within a week of the exam date.

 Can I enroll in the ACCT 3110 course prior to taking the ACCT 3110 Entrance Exam?

 You may not enroll in ACCT 3110 until you have a passing grade on the entrance exam.

-- If I do not pass ACCT 3110 and need to re-take the course, do I have to re-take
+If I do not pass ACCT 3110 and need to re-take the course, do I have to re-take the entrance exam?

 Yes.
 If you make an A in ACCT 2010 taken at UNT and you enroll in ACCT 3110 within one year, the Entrance Exam can be waived.
 For example, if you pass ACCT 2010 taken at UNT with a grade of A in the fall 2017 semester, you must enroll register for ACCT 3110 by the fall 2018 semester.